obimeziemiracle-source/Bank-Analytics-Dashboard/README.md

 Banks need a simple way to track customer activities and identify trends that support better decision-making.

 ## Objectives
-To develop and interactive dashboard that provides insights into customer demographics, account types, loan status, account balances, and regional customer behaviour.
+To develop an interactive dashboard that provides insights into customer demographics, account types, loan status, account balances, and regional customer behaviour.

 ## Tools Used
 - Microsoft Excel